AndreiCostinescu/HMAR_Location/README.md

 - 06/03/2017
 - reworked sectormap to check for variation along curve
 - curve is updated based on averaging with previous ones

+[09a]
+- 06/03/2017
+- nested all functions in main
+- updated the prediction functions